Illegal Dumping Resources Toolbox

 CalRecycle established a high-level state and local illegal dumping enforcement task force (task force) to assess the extent of the illegal dumping problem and develop recommendations to CalRecycle to enhance the effectiveness of local and state responses to the problem.
 Topics and recommendations addressed include, but are not limited to, legislative, outreach, public education, enforcement, coordination (including regional coordination summits), human resource, budgetary and financial proposals.
 The task force (now the technical advisory committee) also developed and conducted a survey of local jurisdictions to assess the extent and cost of the illegal dumping problem and will identified content for this web-based statewide clearinghouse of illegal dumping enforcement and outreach tools.
 To address the long term problems with illegal dumping, this task force was changed to a technical advisory committee.

-The technical advisory committee will hold it’s first 2012 meeting on May 23 in Northern California.
 This advisory committee provides ongoing illegal dumping program expertise for CalRecycle, is composed of voluntary members, and does not have to function under the statutory requirements of a legislative or department created committee.

 Stakeholder Input and Meetings